amitsagargowda/LetsUpgrade-AI-ML/README.md

          Python program to demonstrate all the available data types.
 Hint: Use type() function.

 #### 8) aiml_day3_assignment7.ipynb
-         Create a Markdown cell in jupyter to create Github profile and upload Githubs Assignment link.
+         Create a Markdown cell in jupyter explaining process of creating Github profile and upload Githubs Assignment link.